NHSmastek/NHSD_POC/NHS.Api/README.md

     "E2": 30,
     "E3": 40,
     "E4": 50,
-    "E5": 60
 }

 RIAK SERVER CONFIG :-
 Riak server config is present inside the riak_crud application.
 For time being the host is present at "18.217.190.19" Validate the above host is up and running before running the application.
 Try to ping the host server.
-If ping failed contact Akshay or Prabhat for starting the host server.